 Earlier this year, I wrote a short post that covered different tools that you can use from the comfort of your favorite browser to help create examples, prototypes and just tinker in general.
 This post serves to introduce the newest member of the Fiddle family of tools: .NET Fiddle.

 .NET Fiddle is an online sandbox that was recently released by ENTech Solutions and allows you to easily write both C# and Visual Basic code within your browser and see how the output looks.
-It currently only supports Console applications, but it is a great start in the right direction and is incredibly easy to use to help hammer out simple algorithms or approaches that you are stuck on and sharing it with others (a feature common of all of the “fiddles”).
+It currently only supports Console applications, but it is a great start in the right direction and is incredibly easy to use to help hammer out simple algorithms or approaches that you are stuck on and sharing it with others.

 This post will cover some of the major features found in .NET Fiddle and set you on the path to coding from the comfort of your browser :